owncloud/ocis/docs/ocis/config.md

 #### Supervised

 You are using the supervised mode whenever you issue the `ocis server` command.
 We start the runtime on port `9250` (by default) that listens for commands regarding the lifecycle of the supervised extensions.
 When an extension runs supervised and is killed, the only way to provide / overwrite configuration values will be through an extension config file.
 This is due to the parent process has already started, and it already has its own environment.
-This is a living design document, and if the need arise where we want to stick to the loading defaults, we could.

 #### Unsupervised

 All the points from the priority section hold true.
 An unsupervised extension can be started with the format: `ocis [extension]` i.e: `ocis proxy`.
-First, `ocis.yaml` are parsed, the `proxy.yaml` and finally any environment variables.
+First, `ocis.yaml` is parsed, then `proxy.yaml` followed by environment variables.

 ## Shared Values